Best Things to Do in Vietnam (2025 Travel Guide)

 Cholon (Saigon Chinatown)

-Cholon (Saigon Chinatown) is Ho Chi Minh City’s Chinese quarter, and a place for free things to do and experience, it is also a largest in Vietnam.
+Cholon (Saigon Chinatown) is Ho Chi Minh City’s Chinese quarter; in fact, it is the largest in Vietnam.
 It’s full of Chinese Buddhist temples, as well as other religious buildings and markets.
 It contrasts with much of the rest of the city, with its narrow streets and varied architectural styles.
 This is a great place to come to see a different side of Ho Chi Minh City.

 The top things to do in Vietnam are: